trinotate on Biowulf

 [user@biowulf ~]$

-Trinotate produces Excel and html files.
+Trinotate also produces spreadsheets and html files.
 The easiest way to view them is to use hpcdrive to mount your Biowulf /home or /data area onto your desktop, then click on the file.
 For the test job above, since the output is in /lscratch/$SLURM_JOBID (temporary local disk on the node), you should copy the desired files back to your /data area before exiting the session.

 Batch job